 Race to the Top Innovation Fund Grantee Outcomes

 GOSA E-Bulletin: Innovation Fund Applied Learning Grants Showing Early Success (Summary of December 2012 results)

-The contents of the above reports were developed under a grant from the U.S. Department of Education.
+The contents of the Social Return on Investment Study, Race to the Top Innovation Fund Report, Profiles of Innovation Fund Grantees, and the Race to the Top Innovation Fund ALSQ Reports were developed under a grant from the U.S. Department of Education.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.